-Powered by .id - the population experts for Inner West Council
+Powered by .id (informed decisions) for Inner West Council

 The Inner West Council area is located in Sydney’s inner western suburbs and includes 25 suburbs either part or whole.
 The LGA comprises around 35 square kilometres and extends from the foreshore of Sydney Harbour and the Parramatta River south to the Cooks River.
 While the area is predominantly residential in nature, it has historically played an important employment role in inner Sydney, particularly in manufacturing and port related activities on the Balmain Peninsula.
 The Council area is home to some of Sydney’s most iconic suburbs and is a destination for food and entertainment attracting a Sydney wide catchment.
 The original inhabitants of the area included the Wangal and Cadigal people of the Eora language group.
 European settlement dates to the first land grants in the late 18th and early 19th century.
 Significant settlement of the area commenced from the 1860s, with significant parts of the Council area dating from the Victorian period.
 Municipalities were formed in the 1860s and 1870s covering the present Inner West area; Balmain (1860) being the oldest.
 By the Second World War, the area was fully developed, with Haberfield’s development generally being complete in the inter war period.
 The population of the area was around 200,000 by 1921 and peaked in 1947 at around 212,000.
 In the postwar period, significant industrial expansion and a decrease in average household size saw a significant decrease in the population to around 175,000 by 1981.
 By the beginning of the 21st century, population in the area had begun to increase again, driven by new apartment construction and increased fertility rates.